USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 The partially observed variables, being dissolved and equilibrium N2O, NO3, and surface temperature, were each modeled conditional on the survey design variables and other partially and/or fully observed covariates.
-This structural equation approach requires a more complex set of post-processing steps compared to a typical MRP analysis.
+This piece-wise approach required a more complex set of post-processing steps compared to a typical MRP analysis.
 In order to propagate estimates and uncertainty through the dependency structure and make inferences, the fitted model was used to first predict surface temperature in the target population, since it depended only on the fully observed covariates.
 That predictive distribution was then used alongside the relevant fully observed covariates to predict NO3 in the target population.
 Finally, the predictive distributions for temperature and NO3 were used to predict the N2O responses.
 These steps were carried out in the “Predict to population” section to follow.

 In the final model below, the sub-model for surface temperature assumed a Gamma distributed error distribution and the linear predictor included the survey design variables, latitude, elevation, and Julian date.
 The shape parameter was also modeled as a function of latitude to address increasing response variance along the latitudinal gradient.
-The NO3 sub-model was a cumulative logit formulation and the linear predictor included all of the survey factors as well as surface temperature and lake area.
+The NO3 sub-model was a cumulative logit model and the linear predictor included all of the survey factors as well as surface temperature and lake area.

-The N2O and N2O-eq responses were each modeled with Gamma distributed errors, but with the same covariate structure as in model 5.
+The dissolved and equilibrium N2O responses were each modeled with Gamma distributed errors, but with the same covariate structure as in model 5.
 The same structure was also employed for the shape terms in these responses, corresponding to the
 ![\\sigma](https://latex.codecogs.com/svg.image?%5Csigma "\sigma") terms
-in the previous model.
+in the previous models.
 Though not shown in this document, the Gamma error structure appeared to result in slightly better performance in the predictive checks compared to the Gaussian errors in previous models.
 This was primarily apparent in the saturation ratio checks, which may